Learn how to quickly integrate rich Generative AI experiences directly into Stream Chat. Learn More ->

 • Step 2: We create a connection to Stream by initializing the ChatClient using an API key.
 This key points to a tutorial environment, but you can sign up for a free Chat trial to get your own later.
 Next, we add the offlinePluginFactory to the ChatClient with withPlugin method for providing offline storage capabilities.
 For a production app, we recommend initializing this ChatClient in your Application class.

 • Step 3: We create a User instance and pass it to the ChatClient's connectUser method, along with a pre-generated user token, in order to authenticate the user.
 In a real-world application, your authentication backend would generate such a token at login / signup and hand it over to the mobile app.
 For more information, see the Tokens & Authentication page.
+To quickly set up and test your project for client-side integration, you can manually generate a JWT token using the User JWT Generator.
+This allows you to streamline the process and validate functionality without implementing a full authentication flow.

 • Step 4: We configure the ChannelListViewModelFactory with a filter and a sort option.
 We’re using the default sort option which orders the channels by last_updated_at time, putting the most recently used channels on the top.
 For the filter, we’re specifying all channels of type messaging where the current user is a member.
 The documentation about Querying Channels covers this in more detail.